bitorhugo/siu/README.md

 in-class built java-classes (LP2)

-javaFx library: see https://openjfx.io/openjfx-docs/ from more info
+javaFx library: see https://openjfx.io/openjfx-docs/ for more info

 ## Requisites: